Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Conclusion

 \section{Conclusion}

-In this paper, we present a multi-agent reinforcement learning framework for quadrotor low-level control, by decomposing the quadrotor dynamics into the translational part and the yawing part with distinct characteristics.
-Moreover, we introduce regularization terms to mitigate steady-state errors and prevent aggressive control inputs, promoting efficient control.
-We demonstrate that our MARL frameworks outperform traditional single-agent counterparts through numerical simulations and sim-to-sim verification, significantly reducing training time while maintaining reasonable control performance.
+In this paper, we present multi-agent reinforcement learning frameworks for quadrotor low-level control by decomposing the quadrotor dynamics into translational and yawing parts, each exhibiting distinct characteristics.
+Additionally, we introduce regularization terms to mitigate steady-state errors and prevent aggressive control inputs, promoting efficient control.
+We demonstrate that our MARL frameworks outperform traditional single-agent counterparts through sim-to-sim verification, significantly enhancing training efficiency while maintaining flight-worthy control performance.

-While simulations provide a valuable proving ground, we plan to validate our framework through actual flight experiments, known as \textit{sim-to-real} transfer, along with the exploration of domain randomization or adaptation techniques to close the reality gap in multi-agent settings.
-This framework holds great promise for enhancing the training efficiency of RL-based quadrotor controllers.
+While simulation verification provides a valuable proving ground, our ongoing efforts aim to advance its applicability in real-world scenarios.
+Future work involves validating our frameworks through actual flight experiments, known as \textit{sim-to-real transfer}, using domain randomization or adaptation techniques to bridge the reality gap in multi-agent settings.